NoFearForBeer/Angular2-Team-Project/requirements/Project Requirements.md

 Your Web application should use the following technologies, frameworks and development techniques:

 - At least **8 different public dynamic web pages**
+  - Login
+  - Register
+  - Map
+  - News
+  - News details
+  - Ticket Prices

 - At least **7 different private (authenticated) dynamic web pages**
+  - UserProfile
+  - Buy Ticket
+  - News Details (with possibility to add comments and delete)
+  - Charge account - (add monney to account)
+  - Owned tickets - Current tickets of user
+  - Create news (only for admins)

 - At least **10 different** partial components
-  - Partial, as not a whole page
+  - Comments (list)
+  - Comment (add)
+  - Modal Window
+  - Notification (alert component)
+  - Ticket Detail
+  - Create News
+  - Activate Ticket
+  - Footer
 - Responsive UI with good UX

 - Most of the data should be loaded from a web server
   - You can use Firebase, parse.com, Telerik Back-end Services, or any other
   - You can use your own server written on Node.js, ASP.NET, or any other framework
 - Load all data using services

-- Use animations
+- **Use animations**

 - Create at least **3 different pipes**
+  - Image Data Pipe
+  - Sort Pipe
+  - YesNo Pipe
 - Create at least **3 different directives**
+  - TicketPrice Directive
+  - CardNumber Directive
+  - Highlight Directive

 - Setup and use tslint
 - Use **TypeScript**

-- Use the **best practices** for software development and Object-oriented design
+- Use the **best practices** for software development and Object-oriented design - maybe some refractoring will be needed

 - Use Dependency Injection

 ##  General Requirements